Georg Elser: Ideology and religion

 Elser, a carpenter and cabinet-maker by trade, became a member of the left-leaning Federation of Woodworkers Union.
 He also joined the Red Front-Fighters' Association, although he told his interrogators in 1939 that he attended a political assembly no more than three times while a member.
 He also stated that he voted for the Communist Party until 1933, as he considered the KPD the best defender of workers' interests.
 There is evidence that Elser opposed Nazism from the beginning of the regime in 1933; he refused to perform the Hitler salute, did not join others in listening to Hitler's speeches broadcast on the radio, and did not vote in the elections or referendums during the Nazi era.

-Elser met Josef Schurr, a Communist from Schnaitheim, at a Woodworkers Union meeting in Königsbronn in 1933.
-Elser had extreme views, supported by a letter that Schurr sent to a newspaper in Ulm in 1947 which stated that Elser "was always extremely interested in some act of violence against Hitler and his cronies.
+Elser met Josef Schurr, a Communist from Schnaitheim, at a Woodworkers' Union meeting in Königsbronn in 1933.
+Elser had antifascist views, supported by a letter that Schurr sent to a newspaper in Ulm in 1947 which stated that Elser "was always extremely interested in some act of violence against Hitler and his cronies.
 He always called Hitler a 'gypsy'—one just had to look at his criminal face."

 Elser's parents were Protestant, and he attended church with his mother as a child, though his attendance lapsed.
-His church attendance increased during 1939 - after he had decided to carry out the assassination attempt - either at a Protestant or Roman Catholic church.
+His church attendance increased during 1939 – after he had decided to carry out the assassination attempt – either at a Protestant or Roman Catholic church.
 He claimed that church attendance and the recitation of the Lord's Prayer calmed him.
 He told his arresting officers: "I believe in the survival of the soul after death, and I also believed that I would not go to heaven if I had not had an opportunity to prove that I wanted good.
 I also wanted to prevent by my act even greater bloodshed."